Jaimeloeuf/jwts/README.md

 });

+// Self invoked async function to use await on the Promises (async function() {
+    /*  "create" returns a Promise,
+        that will resolve with the signed and encoded token, else it will reject with an error.
+    */
-const token = create({
+    const token = await create({
         user: "james",
         roles: "admin"
-}); // Expected output is the encoded token
+    });

+    /*  "verify" returns a Promise, that will resolve with the verified and decoded token, else it will reject with an error if the verification failed.
+    */
-verify(token);
+    const decoded_token = await verify(token);
-// Expected output is the decoded token if correct, else an error
+})()
 ```

 ## JWTs, general structure and F.A.Qs